KrishanSamarawickrama/BYO.WebServer/README.md

 # Build Your Own WebServer in c#

-This is sample webserver written in c# to understand how a webserver behave.
+This is a sample web server written in c# to understand how a web server behaves.

 Steps
 - netsh http add urlacl url=http://+:80/ user=EVERYONE listen=yes